CatherineTrevor/gothenburg-netball/TESTING.md

 #### I am a new visitor to the site and want to:
 - Easily understand what the club is and what it provides: offered in the opening paragraph on the homepage
-- Refresh my understanding of netball: brief guidlines on the "what is netball page"
+- Refresh my understanding of netball: brief guidelines on the "what is netball page"
 - Learn the basics of netball: brief guidelines, and a short video on the "what is netball page"
 - Find out where and when practice is: a table and map on the homepage
 - Understand the fees involved: text provided on the homepage